heyjhun/heyjhun.github.io/pages/about.md

 categories: resources
 tags: [sample]
 image: beach-1.jpg
 description: A little something about Jhun Agustin.
-Just a little because he is not yet used to writing.
+Just a little because he is not yet used to sharing and writing.
 ---

 Hi there!
 I'm Jhun.
 I’m an IT major turned BPO employee, turned Web Developer, turned Financial Consultant.
 Ever since I first learned how to do website development, I have pursued it as a career.
 As of this moment, I juggle my time being a Financial Consultant and a Web Developer.